goosemo/blog/_posts/0012_switching_to_blogofile.rst

-The simple blog template had some helpers, but I had to pull the rst_template.py filter from the blogofile.com template and edit it to give me the hilighting control that I wanted.
+The simple blog template had some helpers, but I had to pull the rst_template.py filter from the blogofile.com template and edit it to give me the highlighting control that I wanted.

 :rst_template.py changes: